 When we are hurting TEMPORARY we might say some nasty things to people that would stay in their memory PERMANENTLY.
 Keep that in mind.

 4. Opinions Aren’t Facts

-We might be very sensitive about people giving us a piece of advice especially when the subject of constructive criticism was never in their intentions.
-Especially when we didn’t ask for any advice to begin with.
+We might be very sensitive to people giving us a piece of advice especially when the subject of constructive criticism was never in their intentions.
+Especially when we didn’t ask for any advice, to begin with.

 The more you go up in your development, the more people will try to pour their opinions about your performance.
-But does it really change who you truly are?
+But does it change who you indeed are?
 No. Be proud of yourself and keep going.